Teacher(s)

 Content

-2. Philosophical approaches to causality.
-What is causality?
-How do we recognize a causal link?
-What role does causality play in scientific explanations?
+- Philosophical Approaches to Causality: What is causality?
+How can a causal link be identified?
+What role does causality play in scientific explanation?

 Teaching methods